lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       mldsaSeed = bytes[:32]
       tradKey  = bytes[32:]

-     Note that while ML-DSA has fixed-length keys, RSA and ECDSA may not, depending on encoding, so rigorous length-checking is not always possible here.
+     Note that while ML-DSA has fixed-length keys (seeds), RSA and ECDSA may not, depending on encoding, so rigorous length-checking is not always possible here.

-  2. Output the component signature values
+  2. Output the component private keys

      output (mldsaSeed, tradKey)
 ~~~